 Though she compared her retreat to flight, in reality she was determined to make her way down, as far down as possible, where a leap out of an open window into the night wouldn’t hurt her if it came to that.
 That, and because her bedchamber, where they would likely seek her if the plan fell through, was on the highest story of the palace and their search would buy her at least a forth of an hour of precious time, time she could use to make her escape...
 Though she didn’t know where yet.

-She breathed in the moist air that was so pleasant to her dry from fear and running throat and opened the door.
+She breathed in the moist air that was so pleasant to her dry throat and opened the door.

 Nobody.
 Siareih’s fingers finally could release the dagger she clutched so hard.

 The room was relatively large, larger than her bedchamber anyway.
-The center was dominated by a large round table covered in maps, the biggest one laid at the heart of it.
-Beautifully carved wooden figures were scattered on each.
+The center was dominated by a large round table covered in maps, at the heart of it laid an immense version of the world's map.
+Wooden figures of intricate were scattered on each.
 Centaurs, bears, serpents, wolves, hawks, bleeding moons, roses...
 Beyond the table, just a couple feet away, the balcony, with a view of the royal gardens and the little cobble path that led to the grand, glass ceilling stables.

-Siareih walked closer to the table, her violet gaze digging into the biggest one, quickly finding the Yijali Palace on it and tracing every road that led north.
+Siareih walked closer to the table, her violet gaze digging into the colossal map, instantly finding the Yijali Palace on it and tracing every road that led north.
 West is not an option, she decided after thinking on it for a while.
 My mother has far too much military gathered by the Fourseas, with the Kyrean threat becoming more and more prominent each day.

 But perhaps if I make this about trade...
 But her pride twinged in her and she returned her attention to the map of the Ivarian Empire.
 North is the way, it was decided.